andrew henderson menu

 This business visa will not lead to citizenship and a passport, but it is super easy and is good for a second residence where you can live and establish ties.

 This program is so easy and cheap that you could get it simply because it’s fun.
-It’s under $300.
 When you are building your Nomad Capitalist lifestyle offshore, getting a couple of wins under your belt is important.

-Cambodia needs your couple hundred bucks and that they are willing to do what it takes to bring investors and business people into the country.
+Cambodia needs your couple hundred bucks, and they are willing to do what it takes to bring investors and business people into the country.

 Sign up for our Weekly Rundown packed with hand-picked insights on global citizenship, offshore tax planning, and new places to diversify.